 (b) must have been issued within 3 months before the verification of the person’s identity.

-[Regulation 13 amended in Gazette 28 July 2000 pp. 4020-2.]
+[Regulation 13 amended in Gazette 28 Jul 2000 p.
+4020-2.]

 13A.
 Transaction cards

 (1) When a pawnbroker or second-hand dealer has verified a person’s identity for the purposes of section 39(b), the pawnbroker or second-hand dealer —